Signado vs Apollo

 Competitor pricing shown is from 2025 and subject to change.
 Please verify current pricing on their website.

 The tools do different things, so the comparison isn't apples-to-apples.
 Apollo is a contact database: you pay for access to email addresses and phone numbers.
-Signado is a signal monitoring layer: you pay for real-time event detection and AI-generated outreach on contacts you already have.
+Signado finds warm leads from LinkedIn comments: you pay for daily discovery, ICP scoring, AI-personalized messages, and Deep Dive intelligence on the accounts that matter.

-A 5-person team on Apollo Professional pays $395/month for contact data with no signal detection.
-The same team on Signado Growth pays $349/month for 150 monitored companies, daily buying signal detection, and 150 AI-personalized messages, but brings their own contact data from Apollo or CSV.
+A 5-person team on Apollo Professional pays $395/month for contact data with no discovery or signal layer.
+The same team on Signado Growth pays $349/month for warm-lead discovery on multiple keywords, ICP scoring, AI messages, email finder, and Deep Dive on any account.

-Most Signado users keep Apollo for sourcing and add Signado for timing.
-The combined cost for a 5-person team: Apollo Basic ($245) + Signado Starter ($149) = $394/month for both contact data and signal intelligence.
+Many Signado users keep Apollo for sourcing contacts on specific accounts and use Signado for warm-lead discovery.
+The combined cost for a 5-person team: Apollo Basic ($245) + Signado Starter ($99) = $344/month for both contact sourcing and warm-lead intelligence.

 Which tool fits your workflow